with ποΈ Jim Lauria β VP Sales & Marketing at Mazzei Injector Company

 Jim Lauria:

-I’ll tell you it’s subjectively what you’ve already found was that Paul O’Callahan contacted Adam and I for introduction to George Hawkins, our second guest, and they’re working on a project together.
-So for us to have our first guest asked for an introduction to our second guest and they’re working together, I think that’s showing them that there’s a bit of influence going on.
+Iβll tell you itβs subjectively what youβve already found was that Paul OβCallahan contacted Adam and I for introduction to George Hawkins, our second guest, and theyβre working on a project together.
+So for us to have our first guest asked for an introduction to our second guest and theyβre working together, I think thatβs showing them that thereβs a bit of influence going on.

 Adam Tank:

 What our episode with Megan Glover, the CEO of one 20 water.
-I posted a a minute clip of one of our interviews where she’s showing off these really cool drinking water plant Lego kits that her company had made.
-And there’s probably no less than a dozen comments on that post about where can I buy one of these kits because my community needs these or my children need these or my child’s school needs these because we want to showcase what water is all about to a younger generation of people that is priceless.
-I don’t care how many downloads the podcast gets.
-If you can get a couple of dozen kits into the hands of children and those kids go on to support the water industry or become water professionals themselves, that’s a win.
-That’s a big
+I posted a a minute clip of one of our interviews where sheβs showing off these really cool drinking water plant Lego kits that her company had made.
+And thereβs probably no less than a dozen comments on that post about where can I buy one of these kits because my community needs these or my children need these or my childβs school needs these because we want to showcase what water is all about to a younger generation of people that is priceless.
+I donβt care how many downloads the podcast gets.
+If you can get a couple of dozen kits into the hands of children and those kids go on to support the water industry or become water professionals themselves, thatβs a win.
+Thatβs a big

 Antoine Walter:

-Actually, that’s something where there’s maybe a cultural gap here between you and me in France, at least when you’re at school.
-So I’m really before 12, I would say the thing you visit the most is the waste water treatment plants.
-There’s always once a year, a visit to the waste water treatment plants.
-So it’s not a matter of awareness which is missing.
-It’s rather a matter of coming back to what you say, telling a story, because these young children come to the waste water treatment plants.
-They see, okay, it smells and there’s a pump doing something.
+Actually, thatβs something where thereβs maybe a cultural gap here between you and me in France, at least when youβre at school.
+So Iβm really before 12, I would say the thing you visit the most is the waste water treatment plants.
+Thereβs always once a year, a visit to the waste water treatment plants.
+So itβs not a matter of awareness which is missing.
+Itβs rather a matter of coming back to what you say, telling a story, because these young children come to the waste water treatment plants.
+They see, okay, it smells and thereβs a pump doing something.
 And someone explains that you know, there is so much water flowing and at the end of the day, so much goes out to in the river.
 And so much goes out as biogas.
-And it’s boring as a child, it’s really boring.
-So it’s not a matter of awareness that there’s something out there.
-It’s a matter of telling the story and why that matters.
+And itβs boring as a child, itβs really boring.
+So itβs not a matter of awareness that thereβs something out there.
+Itβs a matter of telling the story and why that matters.
 That is not magical, that things flush and disappear.
 So is it that different in the States?
-That’s if you don’t put the spots with the Lego kidt on on the water industry, then, then children will never know about it.
+Thatβs if you donβt put the spots with the Lego kidt on on the water industry, then, then children will never know about it.

 Adam Tank:

-I have never heard of a field trip to a water wastewater treatment plant in the United States, certainly in kindergarten, or maybe later in primary school, you’re going to learn about the water cycle.
-And there’s going to be some, you know, educational sessions for maybe a few days or a week about what water is all about.
+I have never heard of a field trip to a water wastewater treatment plant in the United States, certainly in kindergarten, or maybe later in primary school, youβre going to learn about the water cycle.
+And thereβs going to be some, you know, educational sessions for maybe a few days or a week about what water is all about.
 But I certainly have never heard of anyone going to an actual facility in the real world to learn about it.
-So Megan, you know, those kits, I mean, that’s, you know, kids learn through play and learn through having fun.
+So Megan, you know, those kits, I mean, thatβs, you know, kids learn through play and learn through having fun.
 So in many ways that the Lego kit is a story in and of itself while the child is building it.
-It’s another way to learn about something that they don’t have exposure to.
+Itβs another way to learn about something that they donβt have exposure to.
 Otherwise,

 Jim Lauria:

 I think start with, if people are starting to some of their utilities are doing some outreach, I know the inch to roll a gauge to do all.
-They’ve done a lot of good work around bringing people into the plants and letting them know what’s going on.
-But I think it’s still early stage Antwan when I was a child.
+Theyβve done a lot of good work around bringing people into the plants and letting them know whatβs going on.
+But I think itβs still early stage Antwan when I was a child.
 And Adam seems not to have done it, you know, as a millennial.
-So, but I think it’s changing.
+So, but I think itβs changing.
 I think people recognize that we need to tell the story of the value of water and more and more people recognize that it should start earlier rather than later with the children in elementary school.

 Antoine Walter:

-Or maybe it’s me being a water kid, maybe I’m wrong.
+Or maybe itβs me being a water kid, maybe Iβm wrong.
 No, but you know, you, you touch something with this w this LIGO really, which is our industry is sometimes complicated.
 I give you an example that you might know Jim, I was working for Suez and especially for Ozohnia insights, you as, and when I was talking with my American colleagues, they told me that they always use mezze injectors.
-And I’ve to be honest, no clue how one of these injectors work.
-So to me, it’s something I never touched.
+And Iβve to be honest, no clue how one of these injectors work.
+So to me, itβs something I never touched.
 I never played with.
-So it’s hard for me to get them the substantial understanding and bottom of it.
+So itβs hard for me to get them the substantial understanding and bottom of it.
 Whereas if you can have everything in LIGO or in pieces of paper and play around with it, then you get to understand it.
 And at the end of the day, our industry is not rocket science.
-It’s sturdy concepts that you have to, to get once, and then you understand them forever.
+Itβs sturdy concepts that you have to, to get once, and then you understand them forever.
 So that really brings it.
-It’s a bit like what I do is doing with these and thinking it’s really fast prototyping cardboards playing with games.
+Itβs a bit like what I do is doing with these and thinking itβs really fast prototyping cardboards playing with games.
 And then you will, you understand what the things are all about,

 Jim Lauria:

 Right?
 Well actually at Mazzei, I found out the same thing was happening.
 People do understand how they work.
-So I went out and I found a, an animator who had worked on moves, like back to the future and some of the other big Hollywood productions and ended up doing affirmations for the way our injectors work, the way our pipeline flash reactors work or based, and nozzle manifolds, so that people can see exactly what’s going on inside being injector and how it’s mixing the ozone with with the water.
+So I went out and I found a, an animator who had worked on moves, like back to the future and some of the other big Hollywood productions and ended up doing affirmations for the way our injectors work, the way our pipeline flash reactors work or based, and nozzle manifolds, so that people can see exactly whatβs going on inside being injector and how itβs mixing the ozone with with the water.

 Antoine Walter:

-So let me ask you a last question in this deep dive, and then I promise you that I’m cautious of your time as well.
-What’s your long, long ball game.
+So let me ask you a last question in this deep dive, and then I promise you that Iβm cautious of your time as well.
+Whatβs your long, long ball game.
 What do you aim with?
 I mean, is it like you guess number one was talking with guests, number two, when might do a project then probably guest number three is going to talk with guest number four and do a project by guest number 10.
-You’re on Netflix, yourself and by guests, number 20, you are at Cannes for the festival.
+Youβre on Netflix, yourself and by guests, number 20, you are at Cannes for the festival.

-How do you measure that you’ve achieved something and when do you expect that to be easy question, right.
+How do you measure that youβve achieved something and when do you expect that to be easy question, right.

 Adam Tank:

-He’s got the, I think he’s got the vision.
-He’s had this podcast vision since day one.
+Heβs got the, I think heβs got the vision.
+Heβs had this podcast vision since day one.
 So I want him to take this first.

 Jim Lauria:

 Thanks.
-I, the general manager of war online yesterday for about an hour, and we’ll talk to exactly about this, where we’re going, what they think is success.
+I, the general manager of war online yesterday for about an hour, and weβll talk to exactly about this, where weβre going, what they think is success.
 What we think is success.
-We’ve had some guests on a woman are things that I think we’re doing today.
-And it’s one is to get people to understand that podcasts can be valuable and it can Sporn some other people doing podcasts that all the better, you know, so telling what a story is, is what we want to do.
-And that’s the challenge we have.
-That’s the vision we have.
-That’s the passion we have.
-And Adam Rauner talking about a book based on what we’ve learned from our guests were thinking about that that’d be a success.
+Weβve had some guests on a woman are things that I think weβre doing today.
+And itβs one is to get people to understand that podcasts can be valuable and it can Sporn some other people doing podcasts that all the better, you know, so telling what a story is, is what we want to do.
+And thatβs the challenge we have.
+Thatβs the vision we have.
+Thatβs the passion we have.
+And Adam Rauner talking about a book based on what weβve learned from our guests were thinking about that thatβd be a success.

-So there’s a lot of things that we think that can come from this on a partner’s very supportive one on mine.
+So thereβs a lot of things that we think that can come from this on a partnerβs very supportive one on mine.
 I think George Fisher is a, a client of one online.
-So we’ll definitely talk about having this podcast that promotes the waterline podcast.
-What are we talking about on water online’s site?
+So weβll definitely talk about having this podcast that promotes the waterline podcast.
+What are we talking about on water onlineβs site?
 So those are some of the things I see in the medium term future.
-And you had M what’s your take it’s, it’s largely the same.
-I want to find a way be it Booker otherwise to scale the lessons we’re learning from our guests to the broader water audience.
-So we’ll see what that looks like.
+And you had M whatβs your take itβs, itβs largely the same.
+I want to find a way be it Booker otherwise to scale the lessons weβre learning from our guests to the broader water audience.
+So weβll see what that looks like.
 I think a book is going to be the sort of the quickest path there.
-And then who knows where that’ll take us afterwards.
-Then one of the things too, you’re [inaudible] of the podcast is not only to an audience, but I think Adam and I both have learned.
-And I know for a fact, this is true of me that I’ve picked up some really good tips from Paul, from George, from Megan as waters that I’ve implemented at Mason.
-And so the value is to our audience, but it’s also to us, you know, we’re talking to the most kick storytellers and marketers in industry.
-If we don’t learn something from it, shame on us.
+And then who knows where thatβll take us afterwards.
+Then one of the things too, youβre [inaudible] of the podcast is not only to an audience, but I think Adam and I both have learned.
+And I know for a fact, this is true of me that Iβve picked up some really good tips from Paul, from George, from Megan as waters that Iβve implemented at Mason.
+And so the value is to our audience, but itβs also to us, you know, weβre talking to the most kick storytellers and marketers in industry.
+If we donβt learn something from it, shame on us.

 Antoine Walter:

 Well, actually, yeah, I fully subscribed to that.
-I have to say since personally launched that podcast, it’s my personal MBA.
-You’re talking with interesting people that’s spend one hour with you.
-And if you don’t extract something yourself, then don’t publish it.
-If there’s nothing for me, then there’s nothing for the listeners.
+I have to say since personally launched that podcast, itβs my personal MBA.
+Youβre talking with interesting people thatβs spend one hour with you.
+And if you donβt extract something yourself, then donβt publish it.
+If thereβs nothing for me, then thereβs nothing for the listeners.

 Adam Tank:

-That’s a great point.
-That’s a very good point.
+Thatβs a great point.
+Thatβs a very good point.
 Yes.

 Antoine Walter:

-So as it promised to not be too French in two a and two don’t steal too much of your time, I produced the switch to the rapid fire questions.
-Let’s do it.
+So as it promised to not be too French in two a and two donβt steal too much of your time, I produced the switch to the rapid fire questions.
+Letβs do it.

 Rapid fire questions.